 For subjects who survived at least 5 years, the sample size is n=606, with 8 samples missing.
-The sample mean is 127.198 (mg/dl), and the standard deviation is 32.929.
+The sample mean is 127.198 (mg/dl), and the standard deviation is 32.929(ensure you put units here too, also this is more significant figures than you would actually have the measurement precision for.).
 For subjects who died within 5 years, the sample size is n=119, with 2 samples missing.
 The sample mean is 118.697 (mg/dl), and the standard deviation is 36.157.
 The sample means have a percent difference of 6.91% and are both within the serum LDL range recommended by the Mayo Clinic as “Near ideal” (100-129 mg/dl), and are thus similar in magnitude.
 The sample standard deviations have a percent difference of 9.34% and are thus similar in magnitude.
+You should also mention the absolute difference in the means of the two samples.
+2.5/3.

 What are the point estimate, the estimated standard error of that point estimate, and the 95% confidence interval for the true mean LDL in a population of similar subjects who would survive at least 5 years?
 What are the corresponding estimates and CI for the true mean LDL in a population of similar subjects who would die within 5 years?
 Are the point estimates similar in magnitude?
 Are the standard errors similar in magnitude?
 Explain any differences in your answer about the estimates and estimated SEs compared to your answer about the sample means and sample standard deviations.

-In a population of subjects similar to those within the study sample, of those who would survive at least 5 years, the point estimate for the true mean LDL is 127.198 mg/dl, with a 95% confidence interval of [124.6, 129.8] and a standard error of 1.338.
+In a population of subjects similar to those within the study sample, of those who would survive at least 5 years, the point estimate for the true mean LDL is 127.198 mg/dl, with a 95% confidence interval of [124.6, 129.8] and a standard error of 1.338 You need to put units on all values that have them, which includes the CI and the SE.
 In a population of similar subjects who would die within 5 years, the point estimate for the true mean LDL is 118.697 mg/dl with a 95% confidence interval of [112.1, 125.3] and a standard error of 3.315.
-The point estimates are similar in magnitude, with a percent difference of 6.91% and common residence within the “Near ideal” range for serum LDL values recommended by the Mayo Clinic (100-129 mg/dl).
-The standard errors have a percent difference of 85.0% (a difference of 1.98), though as they relate to the means their magnitudes are similar (values of mean serum LDL within 1 standard error still fall approximately within the “Near ideal” serum LDL range for either 5 year survivors or those that die within 5 years).
+The point estimates are similar in magnitude, with a percent difference of 6.91% (again, this should be an absolute difference in the means, and you should state which sample has the higher mean) and common residence within the “Near ideal” range for serum LDL values recommended by the Mayo Clinic (100-129 mg/dl).
+The standard errors have a percent difference of 85.0% (a difference of 1.98), though as they relate to the means their magnitudes are similar (values of mean serum LDL within 1 standard error still fall approximately within the “Near ideal” serum LDL range for either 5 year survivors or those that die within 5 years) You need to explain why the standard error is much larger in the second sample, this is due to the disparity in the sample sizes (SE is the SD divided by the square root of the sample size.
 The point estimates for the mean serum LDL values of entire populations are taken directly from the means of the sample values, so they are exactly equal to the sample means.
 However, the standard deviation of the sample means are calculated directly from the sample as the square root of the variance of the sample, whereas the standard error is calculated using the sample standard deviation divided by the square root of the sample size.
+2.5/3